ssmirr/appdev-chapters/routing.md

   * "/home/ubuntu/workspace/app/views"
 ```

-We're almost done!
+We're almost there!
 We just have to create this file.
 Notice from the error message that Rails searched within the folder `app/views/`.
 This is where we'll store all of our view templates.
 Let's create the folder and file we decided upon, `app/views/game_templates/user_plays_rock.html.erb`.

 Within that file, you know what to do: